Our Directors

 Camp Director

-The June alumni weekend brought many second generation families back to camp and was a reminder of the timelessness of Ponacka.
-When alumni return they often remark that it feels as though nothing has changed, decades later.
-I feel fortunate to play a part in creating the same Ponacka experience for the next generation and look forward to welcoming the Ponackians of summer 2023!
+We’ll be kicking off the camping season with another alumni weekend.
+Alumni and Friends of Ponacka are welcome to bring their young families to camp on June 15-16th to experience a sample of the fun and timelessness that is Ponacka, to register click here.
+I continue to feel fortunate to play a part in creating the same Ponacka experience for the next generation and look forward to welcoming the Ponackians of summer 2024!

 Our Staff